hyperledger-solang/solang/docs/language.rst

 Constants
 ---------

-Constants are declared at the contract level just like contract storage variables.
-However, they do not use any contract storage and cannot be modified.
-Assigning a value to a constant is a compiler error.
+Constants can be declared at the global level or at the contract level, just like contract storage variables.
+They do not use any contract storage and cannot be modified.
 The variable must have an initializer, which must be a constant expression.
 It is not allowed to call functions or read variables in the initializer:

 .. code-block:: javascript

+    string constant greeting = "Hello, World!";

     contract ethereum {
         uint constant byzantium_block = 4_370_000;
     }

 Events
 ------